k-karlovic/robotic-object-sorter-with-computer-vision/README.md

-# Robotic item sorter with computer vision
+# Robotic object sorter with computer vision
-Sorting and controlling items with a certain number of holes by a robotic arm!
+Sorting and controlling objects with a certain number of holes by a robotic arm!
 <br />
 <br />
 <br />